Using Fortanix Data Security Manager for InterSystems Cache using KMIP

 5. In the Activate data element encryption key choices, select option 2) Use KMIP server.

 6. At the KMIP server prompt, enter the name of the configuration of the KMIP server from which you wish to activate the key.
+The routine lists the available keys from the KMIP server and prompts for selection.

-Figure 22: Activate Key
+Figure 21: Activate key

 22.png

-Figure 23: Key added to table of activated keys
+Figure 22: Key added to table of activated keys